MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/detect-and-remediate-outlook-rules-forms-attack.md

-## How to stop and remediate an the Outlook Rules and Forms attack
+## How to stop and remediate the Outlook Rules and Forms attack
 If you find any evidence of either of these attacks, remediation is simple, just delete the rule or form from the mailbox.
 You can do this with the Outlook client or using remote PowerShell to remove rules.

 ### Using Outlook